FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 But in the presence of goals with a non-zero [Goal Loss Ratio](#goal-loss-ratio), the Intended Load usually does not match the user's intuition of what a throughput is.
-The forwarding rate (as defined in [RFC2285] section 3.6.1) is better, but it is not obvious how to generalize it for loads with multiple trials and a non-zero goal loss ratio.
+The forwarding rate as defined in [RFC2285] (Section 3.6.1) is better, but it is not obvious how to generalize it for loads with multiple trials and a non-zero goal loss ratio.